×

 When we asked people living in Bayahibe about club and activities where newcomers can meet others, they responded:

 "Bayahibe, Dominican Republic, is a popular destination for expats, offering a variety of clubs and activities to join.
 Many expats participate in water sports clubs, such as scuba diving and snorkeling, given the area's rich marine life and clear waters.
 There are also fishing clubs for those interested in the sport.
 For those who prefer land-based activities, there are hiking and nature clubs that explore the region's lush landscapes and wildlife.
 Expats with a passion for golf can join local golf clubs, while those interested in fitness might join local gyms or yoga classes.
 Cultural activities are also popular, with many expats participating in local cooking classes, language exchange groups, or dance classes, particularly those focusing on traditional Dominican dances like merengue and bachata.
 In terms of meeting people, many expats find socializing opportunities in local bars and restaurants, which often host live music and other events.
 Volunteering is another great way to meet people, with opportunities ranging from environmental conservation projects to community development initiatives.
 Expats also often connect through online platforms and social media groups specifically designed for expats in Bayahibe, where they can share experiences, ask for advice, and organize meetups.
-Additionally, attending local festivals and events is a great way to immerse oneself in the local culture and meet both locals and fellow expats," remarked one expat who made the move to Bayahibe.
+Additionally, attending local festivals and events is a great way to immerse oneself in the local culture and meet both locals and fellow expats," commented one expat who made the move to Bayahibe.

 AGS Worldwide Movers